Tukaram: Social reforms

 Tukaram accepted disciples and devotees without discriminating on the basis of gender.
-One of his celebrated devotees was Bahina Bai, a Brahmin woman, who faced anger and abuse of her husband when she chose Bhakti marga and Tukaram as her guru.
+One of his celebrated devotees was Bahinabai, a Brahmin woman, who faced anger and abuse of her husband when she chose the bhakti path and Tukaram as her guru.

 Tukaram taught, states Ranade, that "pride of caste never made any man holy", "the Vedas and Shastras have said that for the service of God, castes do not matter", "castes do not matter, it is God's name that matters", and "an outcast who loves the Name of God is verily a Brahmin; in him have tranquility, forbearance, compassion and courage made their home".
 However, early 20th century scholars questioned whether Tukaram himself observed caste when his daughters from his second wife married men of their own caste.
 Fraser and Edwards, in their 1921 review of Tukaram, stated that this is not necessarily so, because people in the West too generally prefer relatives to marry those of their own economic and social strata.

-David Lorenzen states that the acceptance, efforts and reform role of Tukaram in the Varakari-sampraday follows the diverse caste and gender distributions found in Bhakti movements across India.
+David Lorenzen states that the acceptance, efforts and reform role of Tukaram in the Varkari tradition follows the diverse caste and gender distributions found in Bhakti movements across India.
 The rest include ten Brahmins and two whose caste origins are unknown.
 Of the twenty one, four women are celebrated as sant, born in two Brahmin and two non-Brahmin families.
-Tukaram's effort at social reforms within Varakari-sampraday must be viewed in this historical context and as part of the overall movement, states Lorenzen.
+Tukaram's effort at social reforms within Varkari tradition must be viewed in this historical context and as part of the overall movement, states Lorenzen.

 Literary works

 Gatha temple in Dehu, near Pune Maharashtra, is one of two local temples that mark the legacy of Tukaram.
 His poetry is carved on its wall.

-Tukaram composed Abhanga poetry, a Marathi genre of literature which is metrical (traditionally the ovi meter), simple, direct, and it fuses folk stories with deeper spiritual themes.
+Tukaram composed abhang poetry, a Marathi genre of literature which is metrical (traditionally the ovi meter), simple, direct, and it fuses folk stories with deeper spiritual themes.

-Tukaram's work is known for informal verses of rapturous abandon in folksy style, composed in vernacular language, in contrast to his predecessors such as Dnyandeva or Namdev known for combining similar depth of thought with a grace of style.
+Tukaram's work is known for informal verses of rapturous abandon in folksy style, composed in vernacular language, in contrast to his predecessors such as Dnyaneshwar or Namdev known for combining similar depth of thought with a grace of style.

 In one of his poems, Tukaram self-effacingly described himself as a "fool, confused, lost, liking solitude because I am wearied of the world, worshipping Vitthal (Vishnu) just like my ancestors were doing but I lack their faith and devotion, and there is nothing holy about me".

 Tukaram Gatha is a Marathi language compilation of his works, likely composed between 1632 and 1650.
-Also called Abhanga Gatha, the Indian tradition believes it includes some 4,500 abhangas.
+Also called Abhanga Gatha, tradition believes it includes some 4,500 abhangas.
 The poems considered authentic cover a wide range of human emotions and life experiences, some autobiographical, and places them in a spiritual context.
-He includes a discussion about the conflict between Pravritti – having passion for life, family, business, and Nivritti – the desire to renounce, leave everything behind for individual liberation, moksha.
+He includes a discussion about the conflict between pravritti – having passion for life, family, business, and nivritti – the desire to renounce, leave everything behind for individual liberation, moksha.

 Ranade states there are four major collations of Tukaram's Abhanga Gathas.